Jahia/cloud-scripts/README.md

 Allows to redeploy Galera nodes sequentially without stopping Tomcat as the manifest will put the Jahia cluster in Full Read-only mode.

+### check-tomcat-galera-connections

+Returns an error if there's more than one Galera node with opened connections with Jahia nodes.
+Otherwise, returns a success.

 ## es-nodes

 ### redeploy-es-nodes